-Now, just as with personal names and dates, it is important to be consistent.
+Now, just as with personal names and dates, it is important to be consistent with place names.
 But it is also important to avoid unnecessary abbreviations.
 For example, a lot of my people come from Gloucestershire.
-But if I search for Glos (an abbreviation) as the county, or GLS (the Chapman code) for the county, how much data am I likely to find?
+But if I search for Glos (an abbreviation), or GLS (the Chapman code) for the county, how much data am I likely to find?
 No, it just makes sense to enter Gloucestershire as the county.
-And Salop or SAL for Shropshire makes no sense when wading through an online search.
+Equally, Salop or SAL for Shropshire makes no sense when wading through an online search.
 So, I am being practical when I advise using the full name of the county.

 Now, most people are going to get back before 1801, or even 1707.
 Why are those years significant?
 Well, prior to 1707 there was no United Kingdom of Great Britain (known as Great Britain) and prior to 1801, there was no United Kingdom of Great Britain and Ireland (known as the United Kingdom).
 Let’s be honest, my research is almost exclusively in England.
 I get no substantial benefit from using the terms Great Britain or United Kingdom in my searches.
 I figure that the line of least resistance (and most search results) is to search for towns and counties in England, not GB or the UK.
 By the way, I place the street address in the place details rather than making it part of the place.